Saint George: Muslim legends

-Muslim scholars had tried to find a historical connection of the saint due to his popularity.
-According to Muslim legend, he was martyred under the rule of Diocletian and was killed three times but resurrected every time.
+Muslim scholars have tried to find a historical connection of the saint due to his popularity.
+According to Muslim legend, he was martyred under the rule of Diocletian and was killed three times but was resurrected every time.
 The legend is more developed in the Persian version of al-Tabari wherein he resurrects the dead, makes trees sprout and pillars bear flowers.
 After one of his deaths, the world is covered by darkness which is lifted only when he is resurrected.
 He is able to convert the queen but she is put to death.
 He then prays to God to allow him to die, which is granted.

-Al-Thaʿlabi states that he was from Palestine and lived in the times of some disciples of Jesus.
+Al-Thaʿlabi states that George was from Palestine and lived in the times of some disciples of Jesus.
 He was killed many times by the king of Mosul, and resurrected each time.
 When the king tried to starve him, he touched a piece of dry wood brought by a woman and turned it green, with varieties of fruits and vegetables growing from it.
 After his fourth death, the city was burnt along with him.
-Ibn al-Athir's account of one of his deaths is parallel to the crucifixion of Jesus, stating, "When he died, God sent stormy winds and thunder and lightning and dark clouds, so that darkness fell between heaven and earth, and people were in great wonderment."
+Ibn al-Athir's account of one of his deaths is parallel to the apparent crucifixion of Jesus stating, "When he died, God sent stormy winds and thunder and lightning and dark clouds, so that darkness fell between heaven and earth, and people were in great wonderment."
 The account adds that the darkness was lifted after his resurrection.